German minelayer Hansestadt Danzig: Kriegsmarine service

 In August 1939, Hansestadt Danzig, which had been projected for wartime use, was requisitioned by the Kriegsmarine and converted her into a minelayer.
 Her first commander was former U-boat commander Hans Howaldt, who was, however, replaced by Wilhelm Schroeder after only two weeks.

-On April 7, 1940, the ship departed Travemünde and, escorted by the icebreaker Stettin and the 13th Vorpostenboote flotilla, transported the II Battalion of Infantry Regiment 308 of the 198th Infantry Division, to Copenhagen for occupation as part of Operation Weserübung, where the troops landed at 5:00 a.m. on April 9.
+On 7 April 1940, the ship departed Travemünde and, escorted by the icebreaker Stettin and the 13th Vorpostenboote flotilla, transported the II Battalion of Infantry Regiment 308 of the 198th Infantry Division, to Copenhagen for occupation as part of Operation Weserübung, where the troops landed at 5:00 a.m. on 9 April.
 The following day, Hansestadt Danzig brought the 2nd Battalion of the 308 Infantry Regiment to Rønne on the Danish island of Bornholm to occupy it as well.
-In January 1941, the Hansestadt Danzig participated with other ships in laying the minefield "Pommern" in the North Sea and in June 1941 the minefield "Apolda" in the Baltic Sea.
+In January 1941, Hansestadt Danzig participated with other ships in laying the minefield "Pommern" in the North Sea and in June 1941 the minefield "Apolda" in the Baltic Sea.

 Loss

 On 9 July 1941, Hansestadt Danzig, together with the minelayers Preussen and Tannenberg, struck a Swedish minefield east of the southern tip of Öland at 56°15′5″N 16°43′5″E and sank near the village of Gräsgård.
 The minefield had been created by the Swedish Navy at the German request to block Soviet ships from passing near Öland.
 The Swedish Navy had informed the Oberkommando der Marine (OKM) of the location of the minefield, but the OKM did not pass on the information.
-Furthermore, the Swedish Navy had stationed its own minesweeper HSwMS Sandön in front of the minemield to warn incoming ships.
+Furthermore, the Swedish Navy had stationed its own minesweeper HSwMS Sandön in front of the minefield to warn incoming ships.
 Despite this warning, the German unit commander allowed his ships to continue sailing, and they were caught in the minefield in this way.
-The Preussen and the Tannenberg also ran into mines and sank.
-Nine crew members died in the sinking of the Hansestadt Danzig.
+Preussen and Tannenberg also ran into mines and sank.
+Nine crew members died in the sinking of Hansestadt Danzig.

 Subsequently, many German naval officers were court-martialed, but only the mine officer in the OKM, who had not passed on information about the location of the minefield, was sentenced to one year's imprisonment in a fortress with suspended sentences until the end of the war.